 4. The Mezquita-Iglesia de El Salvador

 Though a Catholic church today, this was originally a Mosque built facing Mecca at around the 9th century.
 Recent excavations even revealed earlier remains of the Visigoth and Roman periods.
-Excavations keep exposing new layers of history and a better understanding of Roman engineering.
+The pits keep exposing new layers of history and a better understanding of Roman engineering.

 5. Iglesia Santo Tome

-This Church built in the 12th century over an 11th century Mosque is right in the old historic centre so you can see the street full of people even if it is the off tourist season.
+This Church built in the 12th century over an 11th-century Mosque is right in the old historic center so you can see the street full of people even if it is the off tourist season.

 The bell tower that you can see was originally the minaret of the Mosque.
 Inside, you can see one of El Greco's works, The Burial of the Count of Orgaz.